gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 Swift Concurrency assigns values to *isolation domains* determined by actor and task boundaries.
 Code running in distinct isolation domains are allowed to execute concurrently.
-As a result, `SE-SENDABLE` defines away data races by forbiding non-`Sendable` values from being passed over *isolation boundaries*.
+As a result, SE-0302: Sendable and @Sendable closures defines away data races by forbiding non-`Sendable` values from being passed over *isolation boundaries*.
 In practice this turns out to be a very significant semantic restriction.
 In this document, we propose loosening these rules by introducing a new control flow sensitive diagnostic that determines whether a non-`Sendable` value can safely be transferred over an isolation boundary.
 This is done by